by Sam Stancombe | Jun 21, 2021 | IASB, Inline XBRL, Seahorse, Solutions, Taxonomy, True North, XBRL

 What is instance document integrity?
 Any discussion about the capabilities of XBRL taxonomies would be incomplete without considering mechanisms that help to ensure the integrity of instance documents prepared in accordance with them.
 But what do we mean by...

-By Ben Russell, Specialist Sales Consultant Chair of Taxonomy Architecture Guidance Task Force, XBRL International As part of our drive to showcase how innovative apps can be built on the True North® data platform, we’ve released a new at-a-glance fraud indicator...
+As part of our drive to showcase how innovative apps can be built on the True North® Data Platform, we’ve released a new at-a-glance fraud indicator tool.
+And it’s free on our website!
+The design team behind this app were inspired by the principles of Benford’s law....

 In this series of articles, we propose a categorisation of taxonomies based on different aspects of their design.
 Using this categorisation we look at the evolution of taxonomy design through three generations.
 What is taxonomy coherence?
 Our dictionary provides two...